Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Trends and Future Directions

-\mysubsubsection{Facilitating structured computations of sparse tensors} Designers may opt for accelerators that are effective for structured computations with dense tensors (e.g., dot products).
-However, for executing some applications of the application-mix, leveraging sparsity can be useful for higher accelerations.
-For instance, accelerators coupled to processor cores or near-data accelerators are often designed with systolic-arrays for efficient dense tensor computations, and in-memory processing engines feature resistive crossbars.
-While sparsity or size reduction of tensors may need to be leveraged for execution on such accelerators, significant modifications in the design may be infeasible due to design requirements (area/power budgets for the application mix) or increasing complexity of the system stack.
-Therefore, in order to leverage sparsity and to support irregular-shape of tensors on these accelerators, techniques to facilitate structured computations on the accelerator engines can be developed.
-These techniques can perform some pre-processing (e.g., arrange intersecting NZs for dot-products) to feed the structured dense regions to the underlying power-efficient engines.
+\mysubsubsection{Facilitating structured computations of sparse tensors} Designers may opt for accelerators that are effective for structured computations of dense tensors, e.g., systolic arrays (as near-data accelerators or coupled to processor cores) and in-memory processing with resistive crossbars.
+While sparsity or size reduction of tensors may need to be leveraged, significant design modifications are often infeasible due to design requirements (area/power budgets) or the increase in complexity of the system stack.
+So, techniques for pre-processing can be developed, which can arrange structured dense regions for feeding underlying engines or achieve structured data through sparsification/reorganization at almost no accuracy loss.
+Such pre-processing can be done on additional hardware modules or the host processor that handles the non-performance-critical tasks.
+Such disjoint mechanisms can obviate heavy design modifications in systolic arrays (e.g., \cite{kung2018adaptive}) or in-memory/near-data processing engines (e.g., ReCom \cite{ji2018recom}, SNNrram \cite{wang2018snrram}) while leveraging various sparsity and value similarity opportunities across different models.

-To support such pre-processing of the sparse tensors (e.g., for data decoding and extraction of matching NZs) and post-processing (e.g., data encoding), designers can opt for introducing additional hardware modules in the accelerator.
-Alternatively, the pre-processing may be carried out by the host processor that handles the non-performance-critical tasks.
-Such disjoint mechanism can obviate heavy modifications in the PE-array or PE datapath for indexing or decoding sparse tensors.
-In other words, with decoupled pre-processing, in-memory/near-data processing engine (e.g., in ReCom \cite{ji2018recom}, SNNrram \cite{wang2018snrram}) or systolic-style co-processors can perform structured computations like in a conventional manner and leverage the sparsity if needed.